 In keeping with Bollywood tradition there are a couple of big song-and-dance numbers, both of them a lot of fun.

 Incidentally, despite fart jokes, vulgar speeches, suggestive dancing, male students in their underwear, and the obligatory musical scene that manages to get the heroine’s sari soaking wet while she bumps like a burlesque dancer — despite all that risqué stuff — on-screen on-the-mouth kissing is deemed too naughty to show in Indian cinema, even if the lips are kept closed.
 You think the hero and heroine are about to kiss, and one or both of them pucker up and lean in, but something happens in the nick of time to protect the audience’s sensitivities.
 I’m reminded of Baptists who won’t have sex standing up for fear someone will think they’re dancing.

 A few plot developments are so contrived as to push things into melodrama, but never mind that; it’s just a really entertaining film.

-I wasn't able to find a trailer with English subtitles, but following are a couple of trailers in a mix of Hindi and English followed by a selection of music from the film.
+I wasn't able to find a trailer with English subtitles, but below are a couple of trailers in a mix of Hindi and English followed by a selection of music from the film.
 Update 2019 January 30: I just noticed, however, that if you click the CC (closed caption) button, YouTube will helpfully try to interpret the Hindi as English, with reasonably comical results.)

 You might not want to sit all the way through the music below, and if not I recommend skipping ahead to 11 minutes and 55 seconds, which leads into my favorite song and production number from the film: